This feature is used to develop ETL definitions.

 This function marks an ETL definition as a favorite and moves it to the favorite folder.

-On the ETL Definitions page, select the definition from the table and click the Actions - Favorite - Add menu option.
+On the ETL Definitions page, select the definition in the table, then click Actions > Favorite > Add.

-The ETL Definition is marked and moved to the Favorites folder, and a confirmation message is displayed in the top-right hand corner.
+The ETL Definition is marked and moved to the Favorites folder, and a confirmation message appears in the top-right corner.

-In the Favorites folder, select the ETL Definition and click on the Actions—Favorites—Remove menu option.
+In the Favorites folder, select the ETL Definition, then click Actions > Favorites > Remove.

-The ETL Definition is removed from the Favorites and moved back to the All folder, and a confirmation message is displayed in the top-right hand corner.
+The ETL Definition is removed from Favorites and moved back to the All folder, and a confirmation message appears in the top-right corner.

 Render Definition.

-This function renders the ETL definition, which helps us to visualize the design workflow.
+This function renders the ETL definition, helping us visualize the design workflow.

-On the ETL Definitions page, select the definition from the table and click the View - Render menu option.
+On the ETL Definitions page, select the definition in the table, then click View > Render.

-The ETL Definition is rendered on the new page.
-You notice the definition created and modified information, and the count of instances.
-You can use the search text box to find a specific process step.
+The ETL Definition is displayed on the new page.
+You can view the creation and modification details, along with the instance count.
+Use the search text box to find a specific process step.

 View Definition History.